 One more important factor that is crucial in choosing the best compound bow is the brace height.
 Brace height is the distance from the bowstring to the grip of the shooter.
 There is a direct correlation between how close the bowstring is to your wrist when it is at rest and how much physical exertion, or work, you must do to draw the bow back.
 Shorter brace heights result in more stored energy, thus resulting in increased arrow velocity.
 However, shorter brace heights, around 6.5 or less, are not recommended for novices since minor flaws in shooting technique are amplified in exchange for a shorter brace height.
 If you are a beginner, it is wise to start with the standard 7-inch brace height.

 Lastly, when choosing the best compound bow it is important to consider your budget.
 There are many compound bows for all types of budgets.
-However, one should keep in mind that unlike many other industries, when it comes to compound bows price and performance are highly and positively related.
+However, one should keep in mind that unlike many other industries, when it comes to compound bows price and performance are highly and positively correlated.
 Patent royalties for use of latest technology, high-performance materials, the complexity of manufacturing – all these elements are factored in a price of a compound bow.
-The higher the price, the more advanced is the bow.
+The higher the price, the more advanced the bow is.

 With all of the above in mind, let’s take a look at the best compound bows available in different price ranges, starting with the higher priced bows.
 If you are also looking for the best bow for women, we have a separate guide here.